jjkee/HW2-jjkee/hw2.md

 > Fold changes were calculated between each subject's paired mock and poly(I·C) sample, and then the fold change values for VL− patients were compared with those of VL+ patients to determine significant gene changes.

-Construct a new matrix to multiply by the expression matrix, such that values that correspond to "mock" samples have a value of 1 and "poly ic h" samples have a value of -1.
+Construct a new matrix to multiply by the expression matrix, such that values that correspond to "mock" samples have a value of 1 and "polyic" samples have a value of -1.